-How HBO's The Last of Us created its Jackson, Wyo. setting in Alberta
+How HBO's The Last of Us created its Jackson, Wyoming setting in Alberta

 Paino concludes by wondering if Canmore will become a hotspot for fans of The Last of Us.
 Perhaps Canmore will see similar foot traffic to Water White’s house from Breaking Bad.
 “It’s a really beautiful area, and there’s great skiing and hot springs up there, so I’m for it.”

-The Last of Us airs on Crave in Canada each Sunday at 9 pm ET/6 pm PT.
+The Last of Us airs on Crave in Canada each Sunday at 9pm ET/6pm PT.

 Image credit: HBO